What is Capital Area Head Start (CAHS) and where did it originate?

 - The Harrisburg Preschool Program Evaluation found Head Start graduates had higher mean scores in the 5th grade than a control group on all academic and executive function outcomes.
 (Greenberg & Domitrovich, 2011)

 - Head Start parents invest more time in learning activities with their children, and non-resident fathers spend more days per month with their children.
 (Gelber & Isen, 2011)

 How is CAHS funded?

 CAHS primarily uses Federal and State dollars to fund operations.
 View our Annual Accomplishments for more information about our funding.

 Where are the other centers in Pennsylvania located?

-Head Start programs are available in 65 counties Pennsylvania.
-CAHS has 22 centers in Dauphin, Cumberland and Perry Counties, which include home based and Early Head Start programs.
+Head Start programs are available in 65 counties in Pennsylvania.
 More information is available from the Pennsylvania Head Start Association.

 Are there other Head Start facilities located in the country?